 2018 – 2020: CU College of Nursing Honors (Pre-PhD) Program

-ABSTRACT: Considering Lifetime History of Trauma and Abuse in the Etiology of Opioid Use Disorder & Subsequent Impacts on Nursing Assessment & Care
+ABSTRACT: Comorbidity of Lifetime History of Trauma and Abuse with Opioid Use Disorder: Implications for Nursing Assessment and Care

 Purpose: The purpose of this study is to investigate history of lifetime sexual, physical, and/or emotional abuse among participants in a medication assisted treatment (MAT) program for opioid use disorder (OUD), and to investigate associations between abuse history and chronic pain among participants with OUD.

 Background: Opioid use disorder (OUD) is a public health crisis that affects a wide range of demographics and is challenging to treat.
 OUD is highly stigmatized, both socially and among healthcare providers.
 Negative stereotypes are counter-therapeutic in healthcare settings, resulting in missed opportunities for non-pharmacological interventions.
 Informed by previous research showing correlations between OUD, lifetime history of abuse/trauma and chronic pain, we predicted that many participants in a MAT program for OUD would report a lifetime history of abuse.